Weighing stars from birth to death: mass determination methods across the HRD: Remnants

 Historically the photometric and spectroscopic methods have been in fairly good agreement, especially when using 3D model atmospheres for convective white dwarfs \citep{tremblay:2013, cukanovaite:2018}.
 The \gaia Data Release~2 \citep{GAIA2018} has recently been used to establish an all-sky sample of $\approx$ 260\,000 white dwarfs that is homogeneous and nearly complete within the limiting magnitude of $G < 20$ \citep{gentile:2019}, increasing by 2-3 orders of magnitude the number of white dwarfs with precise parallaxes.
-This has allowed the determination of precise photometric masses for thousands of white dwarfs, characterising for the first time the trends as a function of mass, temperature and spectral types in the comparison between the photometric and spectroscopic masses.
-Fig.~\ref{fig:tremblay} demonstrates that the two techniques are found to be in good agreement within a few percent for hydrogen-atmosphere (DA) white dwarfs \citep{tremblay:2019, genest:2019}.
+This has resulted in the determination of precise photometric masses for thousands of white dwarfs, characterising for the first time the trends as a function of mass, temperature and spectral types in the comparison between the photometric and spectroscopic masses.
+Fig.~\ref{fig:tremblay} demonstrates that the two techniques are found to be in good agreement within a few percent for hydrogen-atmosphere (DA) white dwarfs \citep{tremblay:2019,genest:2019}.
+The advent of continuous observations from space (e.g. CoRoT, Kepler, and TESS missions) has also boosted the field of white dwarf asteroseismology \citep{Corsico2019, corsico:2020}.
 Asteroseismology of pulsating white dwarfs has also been successful in deriving accurate masses that are generally in agreement with spectroscopy and photometry \citep{romero:2012,hermes:2017,giammichele:2018}.
-It is now clear that we know white dwarf masses within a few percent.
+Of particular interest is the case of GW~Vir pulsators for which a large number of pulsation frequencies can be determined (usually about ~20 frequencies but up to ~200 frequencies in the case of PG 1159-035 ).
+The large number of periods found in these WDs and pre-WDs allows masses to be determined to a precision of a few percent, exceeding what can be determined by spectroscopic means in this complicated regime \citep{werner:2006, althaus:2009}.
+It is clear that we can, now, know white dwarf masses within a few percent.

 \citet{pasquini:2019} determined the mass of WDs in the Hyades cluster using the gravitational redshift of spectral lines.
 They showed that $M/R$ can be measured with a precision of 5\%.
 Various methods used to estimate $R$ agreed within 5\%, resulting in WD masses with an uncertainty between 5 and 10\%.
 Interestingly, these masses were systematically smaller by $0.02\cdots 0.05\,\msun$ than when determined by other methods, as those mentioned above.
 Although this discrepancy is within the errors, it may point to systematic problems in the method(s).